ditzymissy/nutsnmorass/README.md

 This could have been furthered or advanced to an app like website.
 The website or app containing a search widget with autocomplete drop-down list for easier usability.

+Since revisiting the website, ss64, today, I think the website has been modified with some features that I was working on.